lobsang/medialib-server/content_types.md

 My latest insights are not reflected here.
 It has been brought to my attention that media types are the means by which hypermediality is achieved.
-The intention of a media type is not to describe the structure of representations but to let the client know how it can extract hypermedia from the body of a response.
+The intention of a media type is not to describe the structure of representations but to let the client know how it can extract hypermedia from the body of a response and which operations apply.

 It follows from that insight, that the media types described below need overhauling.
 Contrary to the current design I am going to opt for one domain media type only.